19 Marketing Quick Wins: Boost Your Business Without Breaking the Bank

 Use social proof to increase conversions

-Over 90% of customers read reviews before they make a purchase decision.
+Most customers read reviews before they make a purchase decision.
 Here’s an example of Pat Flynn using social proof on his website landing page.
 He includes a GIF of testimonials and results from his students.
-It goes a long way to establishing trust with a first-time visitor.
+That’s a good way to build trust with a first-time visitor.
 In addition, he has strategically incorporated testimonials from people from different backgrounds.

 Use marketing automation to become more efficient and create more touchpoints with your customers.
 Email nurture sequences, social media posting, and forwarding a marketing qualified lead to your sales team are some of the basic marketing automation you can set up.